LeetLLM

 Non-determinism

-A/B tests already handle variable user outcomes: two users assigned the same checkout button don't behave identically.
+A/B tests already handle variable user outcomes: two developers assigned the same docs-search layout don't behave identically.
 LLM features add another variation source because the same prompt can yield different text as sampling, model serving, and context change.
 For offline comparisons, hold sampling and retrieval settings fixed and use deterministic decoding when the runtime supports it.
 If your stack exposes a seed, log it, but don't assume a seed alone makes live traffic reproducible.
 Otherwise, sampler or serving variation can obscure the treatment effect.

 The subjectivity problem